Your company needs data to thrive. Quality data leads to key insights for businesses, and factors heavily into their decision-making.

 Not only that, it needs to be clean, reliable data.
 To help with that, you need a trusted platform that treats external data with the same quality and control as internal data sets.

-Here are some strategies to ensure data consistency and quality across the board to benefit your business.
+We’ll walk through some strategies to ensure data consistency and quality across the board to benefit your business.
+But first, here’s some background on data consistency.

 Develop Guidelines for Your Sales Teams